 Laura Solomon, Library Services Manager, Ohio Public Library Information Network (OPLIN)

 Laura Solomon, MCIW, is the Library Services Manager for the Ohio Public Library Information Network and the former Web Applications Manager for the Cleveland Public Library.
 She has been doing web development and design for over twelve years, in both public libraries and as an independent consultant.
 She also authored a statewide web site usability study in 2004 that evaluated the site of every public library in Ohio.
 She specializes in developing with Drupal, as well as in web code and accessibility standards.
 She is a 2010 Library Journal Mover & Shaker.
 Her book Doing Social Media So It Matters: A Librarian's Guide was published in November 2010.
 As a former children's librarian, she enjoys bringing the "fun of technology" to audiences and in giving libraries the tools they need to better serve the virtual customer.

-Hannah coordinates the projects in the NPR library portfolio, making sure that resources are driven toward high priority initiatives and that the library is contributing to innovation at NPR.
+Hannah Sommers directs product development in the NPR library, making sure that resources are driven toward high priority initiatives and that the library is contributing to innovation at NPR.
 Hannah received her MLIS from the University of Texas at Austin and was a legal research librarian prior to joining NPR.
-She currently serves on the board of DC-SLA.
-Between undergraduate and graduate studies, she spent two years in China's Sichuan province teaching English to college students.
-When she's not thinking about the world of information, she ponders home improvement projects.
+She was recognized as a Mover & Shaker by Library Journal in 2013.

 Bill Spence, VP, Information Technology, Information Today